Prasad-Boye/Coding-Assignment/README.md

 There are multiple pages on the website so, I developed a command logic in crawl_quotes.py file that scrapes data from all the pages on the website.

-Scrapped stored the data in the quotes.json
+Stored the scrapped data in the quotes.json file

 I created a database to store the data in the quotes.json in the form of relational tables (quotes.db).